The Szendrei Expansion of Restriction Semigroupoids: Introduction

 In this work, we present a representation theorem that unifies the cases of restriction semigroups and inverse semigroupoids within a single framework.
 Specifically, we define a left restriction category $\mathcal{PT}^{op}(\pi)$ of partial left maps between the fibers of a function $\pi \colon X \to Y$, and establish the following representation theorem for left restriction semigroupoids, which will be proved in Section 3.

 \textbf{Theorem A.} Let $\cS$ be a left restriction semigroupoid.
 Then there is a restriction embedding $\cS \to \mathcal{PT}^{op}(\pi)$, for some function $\pi \colon X \to Y$.

 The main result of this paper is the construction of a Szendrei expansion for left restriction semigroupoids.
-The Szendrei expansion was defined by M. Szendrei in \cite{szendrei1989note} as a characterization of one of J. Birget and J. Rhodes expansions for semigroups, when the given semigroup is a group.
-Such characterization became relevant in the theory of partial actions when J. Kellendonk and M. Lawson \cite{lawson2004actions} noticed that unitary premorphisms from a group $G$ to an inverse semigroup $S$ are in correspondence with monoid morphisms from the Szendrei expansion $Sz(G)$ of $G$, which is itself an inverse semigroup, to the inverse semigroup $S$.
+The Szendrei expansion was defined by M. Szendrei in \cite{szendrei1989note} as a characterization of J. Birget and J. Rhodes {expansion} for semigroups, when the given semigroup is a group.
+Such characterization became relevant in the theory of partial actions when R. Exel \cite{exel1998partial} and J. Kellendonk and M. Lawson \cite{lawson2004actions} observed that unitary premorphisms from a group $G$ to an inverse semigroup $S$ are in correspondence with monoid morphisms from the Szendrei expansion $Sz(G)$ of $G$, which is itself an inverse semigroup, to $S$.
 This kind of information allows us to understand the behavior of partial actions in terms of global ones, thereby connecting partial and global theory.

 In the context of restriction semigroupoids, we prove that every premorphism can be uniquely factorized by a restriction morphism through its Szendrei expansion, as stated in the theorem below.
-The proof will be presented in Section 4.
-This result is particularly valid for restriction categories, complementing the investigation of Cockett and Lack in \cite{cockett2002restriction}.
+The proof will be presented in Section 4. {In particular,} this result is valid for restriction categories, complementing the investigation of Cockett and Lack in \cite{cockett2002restriction}.